Permits and Inspections

 The Missouri Department of Natural Resources requires a land disturbance permit when disturbing one acre or more of land by clearing, grading, or excavating.

 For disturbances less than one acre, contact the e-DMR/e-Permitting Hotline at 573-526-2082 for assistance.
-No permit is required for less than one acre of disturbance if a portion of the common plan of development is sold to an individual for the purpose of building his/her own private residence.
+No permit is required for less than one acre of disturbance if a portion of the common development plan is sold to an individual to build his/her own private residence.

-Boone County Building permit applications for developer owned lots in common plans of development will not be accepted until proof of a State land disturbance permit is submitted.
-Documentation must include the State permit number, the permit holder name and address, the facility (development) name and location, and the permit expiration date.
+Boone County Building permit applications for developer-owned lots in common plans of development will not be accepted until proof of a State land disturbance permit is submitted.
+Documentation must include the State permit number, the permit holder's name and address, the facility (development) name and location, and the permit expiration date.
 Acceptable proof can be shown on a mobile phone, electronically, or paper copy if it includes the required information.

 Army Corps of Engineers (ACOE) Section 404 Permit (changes made to a waterway or its banks)